✅ SAFE — Rohu

 A small portion (30–50g) of completely deboned, plain cooked rohu for a medium dog, once or twice per week.

 Yes — Labradors can eat rohu safely.
-Use the Large Dog column in the portion guide above.
+Take your amounts from the Large Dog column above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like rohu on top of their regular diet adds calories.
 Treat rohu as an occasional reward, not a daily supplement.

 Yes — Rohu remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut rohu out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+Count on a marginally lower tolerance for stale food during the monsoon.

 Other Safe Foods Like Rohu for Dogs